empiricalhq/atomic/README.md

 1. **UI** ([`app`](app), [`src/components`](src/components)): Renders the
    interface and handles user input.
 Components only receive data and callbacks from hooks.
-They must not contain business logic.
+They should avoid containing business logic.
 2. **Logic** ([`src/hooks`](src/hooks)): Manages state and data flow between UI and data layers.
 Custom hooks like [`useTransactions`](src/hooks/useTransactions.ts) and